SerCom-KC/cartoon-network-schedule/next-showings.md

 05:00PM Craig of the Creek - Lost in the Sewer; Monster in the Garden
 05:30PM Cartoon Network Special - Teen Titans Go!: Island Adventures
 06:30PM The Amazing World of Gumball - The Bumpkin; The Flakers
-07:00PM Craig of the Creek - The Future is Cardboard; The Curse
+07:00PM Craig of the Creek - The Curse; The Future is Cardboard
 07:30PM The Amazing World of Gumball - The Authority; The Virus

 ### Friday, June 1st